 Larisa and I were both finding it hard to find time to work on our English paper pieced projects because they can be so time consuming.
 But rather than be overwhelmed, we wanted to encourage each other (and you too) to spend even a small amount of time each week making progress on our favourite quilts, or small sewing projects.

-So we posted a photo prompt on Instagram on Sunday nights to serve as a friendly reminder to take out your stitching and share your work.
-We added the hashtag #sipteaandepp and encouraged your all to use it, so that we could all visit each other, and leave friendly comments.
+Originally we posted a photo prompt on Instagram on Sunday nights to serve as a friendly reminder to take out your stitching and share your work.
+We added the hashtag #sipteaandepp and encouraged you all to use it, so that we could all visit each other, and leave friendly comments.

 What Are The Themes?